Skip to content

 Parallel Map Operation

-The Parallel Map operation in DocETL applies multiple independent transformations to each item in the input data concurrently, maintaining a 1:1 input-to-output ratio while generating multiple fields simultaneously.
+The Parallel Map operation applies multiple independent transformations to each item concurrently, maintaining a 1:1 input-to-output ratio.
+It differs from Map in that you define multiple prompts that run concurrently, without explicitly creating a DAG.

 Configuration

-The output schema should include all the fields generated by the individual prompts, ensuring that the results are combined into a single output item for each input.
+• The output schema must include all fields generated by the individual prompts; results are combined into a single output item per input.

 Required Parameters